ithena-one/mcp-governance-sdk/docs/auditing-logging.md

 }
 ```

-**⚠️ IMPORTANT:** When adding custom attributes manually, **you are responsible for ensuring no sensitive data (PII, secrets, etc.) is included** unless you have explicitly decided it's safe and necessary for your specific tracing backend and compliance requirements.
-The SDK cannot automatically sanitize attributes added manually via `getActiveSpan()`.
+**⚠️ IMPORTANT:** When adding custom span attributes or metric attributes manually, **you are responsible for ensuring no sensitive data (PII, secrets, etc.) is included** unless you have explicitly decided it's safe and necessary for your specific tracing/metrics backend and compliance requirements.
+The SDK cannot automatically sanitize attributes added manually via the OTel API.

 **Navigation:**